SkylineCommunications/dataminer-docs/release-notes/Cube/Cube_Main_Release_10.4/Cube_10.4.0_features_changes.md

 - On the right-hand side, you can select a node or node interface of the resource selected in the list on the left.

-  After selecting a node or node interface, if applicable, this section will show the profile data of this node or node interface:
+  After selecting a node or node interface, this section will show the profile data of this node or node interface:

-  - the profile instance, and
+  - the profile instance (if applicable), and
   - the profile parameter values that will be used (note that these values can be overriden on several levels).

   > [!NOTE]